HuyaneMatsu/hata/docs/topics/wip_plugins.md

     # our code is frozen
     ```

-    To solve this, you can use the `import_plugin` function, where this wont happen, because we never leave python
+    To solve this, you can use the `import_plugin` function, where this wo'nt happen, because we never leave python
     lands.

     **/plugins/file_1.py**